 Our risk-based approach requires the application of clear risk management frameworks at point of purchase or acquisition via pension risk transfers, and through the duration of the investment.
 The treatment of sustainability risk has been specifically embedded within existing frameworks, with heightened scrutiny triggered as sustainability risk increases.
-Strategies such as shorter duration and liquid investment may be considered for higher risk issuers to ensure we retain more flexibility to manage risk in these circumstances (through divestment or otherwise).
+Strategies such as shorter duration and liquid investment may be considered for higher risk issuers to ensure we retain more flexibility to manage risk in these circumstances.